gkarwchan/hugoblogsource/content/posts/2024_01_05_OAuth2_and_SPA.md

 As I meantioned before, if you use an off-the-shelf authentication service, it will hide the complexity for you, and you don't have to work with previous http workflow.

 From the Auth0 JavaScript client: [Auth0-SPA-JS](https://github.com/auth0/auth0-spa-js).
-You have to do only three steps:
+You have to do only four steps:

 1. create an auth0 client:
 ```js